-In order to achieve this goal, the Italian fascists invaded and occupied North Africa and areas of Yugoslavia.
-In order to justify the slaughter of Jews, Africans and Slavs the fascists classified them as “subhuman”.
-This discrimination was done in the defense of a “pure Italian race”.
+To achieve this goal, the Italian fascists invaded and occupied North Africa and areas of Yugoslavia.
+To justify the slaughter of Jews, Africans and Slavs the fascists classified them as “subhuman.”
+This discrimination was done in defense of a “pure Italian race.”
 According to historian Carlo Moos, Italian racial laws were very similar to the Nazi’s and belonged to “a long-existing, general-fascist racial concept”

-Another book Liberal Fascism is “less a work of neutral scholarship or unbiased journalism than thinly veiled historical revisionism”.
+Another book Liberal Fascism is “less a work of neutral scholarship or unbiased journalism than thinly veiled historical revisionism.”
 Jonah Goldberg’s argument is simplistic, to say the least, it is the idea that fascism came from liberalism.
-A position not dissimilar to some of the “pseudo-left” writers from the Frankfurt school who put forward the perspective that fascism can be traced back to the enlightenment.
-However, it must be said that it is hard to take this writer seriously when he describes former presidents of the United States as fascists.
+A position is not dissimilar to some of the “pseudo-left” writers from the Frankfurt school who put forward the perspective that fascism can be traced back to the Enlightenment.
+However, it must be said that it was difficult to take this writer seriously when he describes former presidents of the United States as fascists.

 The rise of Fascism